NickelJarStudios/Car-Chaos/README.md

     * Redistributions in binary form must reproduce the above copyright
 >      notice, this list of conditions and the following disclaimer in the
 >      documentation and/or other materials provided with the distribution.
->    * Neither the name of the Quarter Jar Studios members nor the
+>    * Neither the name of the Nickel Jar Studios members nor the
       names of its contributors may be used to endorse or promote products
 >      derived from this software without specific prior written permission.
 >